jbodah/spotifuby/README.md

 Ruby server for interacting with Spotify on OSX

+For clients, see the Ruby module [spotifuby-client](https://github.com/jbodah/spotifuby-client) or the NPM package [hubot-spotifuby](https://github.com/jbodah/hubot-spotifuby)

 ## Description

 Spotifuby is meant to provide a web interface for controlling Spotify.